 What’s the story behind the romance and propaganda surrounding Tibet?
 Chinese author Chan Koonchung writes for PEN Atlas on how his new novel and its Tibetan protagonist are an attempt to humanise the conflict, using fiction to transcend ideology.

-about pen Azerbaijan Bahrain Books for Prisoners bulletin Cameroon campaigns China english Enoh Meyomesse Europe event report freedom of expression free speech import international Iran Jo Glanville London Book Fair making the world legible Mexico Middle East new communities news offence PEN Atlas PEN International poem Poems for Pussy Riot Poetry Pussy Riot Raif Badawi Readers and Writers russia Saudi Arabia supported titles Syria translation Turkey UK Vietnam wipc news world bookshelf writers in exile writers in prison
+about pen Azerbaijan Bahrain Books for Prisoners bulletin Cameroon campaigns China english Enoh Meyomesse Europe event report freedom of expression free speech import Iran Jo Glanville London Book Fair making the world legible Maureen Freely Mexico Middle East new communities news offence PEN Atlas PEN International poem Poems for Pussy Riot Poetry Pussy Riot Raif Badawi Readers and Writers russia Saudi Arabia supported titles Syria translation Turkey UK Vietnam wipc news world bookshelf writers in exile writers in prison

 What your donation can do for English PEN: